JMMP-Group/CO_coordination/meetings/minutes_2Sep2024.md

 ## Gen2 benchmarks: what version(s) of NEMO will CO configurations use in late 2027?:

 - NEMOv5 will be used for global benchmarks.
 CO won't be used for benchmarks.
-- CO9 is v4.0.4 and CO10 at v4.2 is being used in projects now with preliminary testing of tides being done in v5.
+- CO9 is NEMOv4.0.4 and CO10 at NEMOv4.2 is being used in projects now with preliminary testing of tides being done in NEMOv5.
-- Jeff will think about possible motivations to excite activity of jumping to v5 in CO10.
+- Jeff will think about possible motivations to excite activity of jumping to NEMOv5 in CO10.
-- Matt said from a DA perspective that we don't want to develop versions at v4.2 and v5 (e.g. for global and shelf).
+- Matt said from a DA perspective that we don't want to develop versions at NEMOv4.2 and NEMOv5 (e.g. for shelf and global).

 ## CO configuration manager: